 Related Posts

-Arabic the Predicate of inna
+Arabic the object of accompaniment

-Arabic the absolute / unqualified object
+Arabic the followers / modifiers

 The Corroboration/Intensification attow kiid